Why join us on our "Active Galapagos" Tour?

 Comfortable, Safe, Clean and Well-Operated Ship

-A total of about 80 cruise ships ply the waters of Galapagos, ranging from 100 passenger mini-Caribbean luxury liners to 8 passenger boats.
-Of course, quality ranges from dark, humid, cramped and cockroach infested skiffs to glitter and glamour vessels.
+A total of about 65 cruise ships ply the waters of Galapagos, ranging from 100 passenger mini-Caribbean luxury liners to 8 passenger boats.
+Of course, quality ranges from dark, humid, cramped and cockroach infested converted fishing boats to glitter and glamour vessels.
 And as usual, one generally gets what one pays for.
-A US$350 per person per day cruise may get you a poorly maintained and unprofessionally operated cramped boat, while a US$850 per person per day cruise will get you a top cabin in a luxurious vessel.
+A US$350 per person per day cruise may get you a poorly maintained and unprofessionally operated cramped boat, while a US$1000 per person per day cruise will get you a top cabin in a luxurious vessel.

-Finding an ideal ship that combines good value for money, be on a tourist or luxury class ship is the challenge.
+The challenge is finding an ideal ship that combines good value for money, be it on a tourist or luxury class ship.
 We make a point of being very familiar with all of the ships that we recommend, either by having carried out personal inspections ourselves, or through close inspection by our colleagues in Galapagos (who tend to be current of former naturalist guides - they know their ships!).